Get a structural engineer for your extension

 Construction and completion - final stages of extension build

 Speak with at least four to six contractors informally to brief them on the project and get a rough idea of costs.
-Reduce that list to three and send them a pack of documents which includes the legal framework, designs, drawings, specifications, and the job timescale.
+Shortlist the best three for price and quality and send them a pack of documents which includes the legal framework, designs, drawings, specifications, and the job timescale.

 Quotes, proposals, and contracts

 Review their quotes and proposals thoroughly to compare prices, services, reputation, and experience.
 Be sure to ask questions about anything you aren't sure about.
-Each builder should be provided with a schedule of works and a specification document, otherwise, each contractor will assume their own specification and this could cause costs to rise.
+The main contractor and Project Manager should be provided with a schedule of works and a specification document, otherwise, the contractor will assume their own specification and this could cause costs to rise.

-Check if the contractors are part of the Federation of Master Builders (FMB); members must be vetted and pass an independent inspection process to join.
+Check if the main contractor is part of the Federation of Master Builders (FMB); members must be vetted and pass an independent inspection process to join.

 Once you've picked your builder, it's time to sign the contract.
 Top tip: sign a contract that includes staged payments instead of one lump sum at the beginning.